|

 White-winged Black Tern Chlidonias leucopterus (Scarce)

-Sooty Tern Sterna fuscata (Scarce)
+Sooty Tern Sterna fuscata (Scarce: Two records in

 Additional